Corticomics/rodRefReg/Project/rrr_documentation.md

 ### Loading a Schedule

-1. **Drag a saved schedule** from the Saved Schedules list
-2. **Drop it onto the "Drop Schedule Here" area** in the Run/Stop section
+1. **Drag a schedule card** from the Schedules hub onto the **Drop Schedule Here** area in the Run/Stop section.

    ![Dragging Schedule to Run/Stop](rrr_drag_schedule_to_run.png)

-3. **A table will appear** showing schedule details:
-   - Animal information
-   - Water volumes
-   - Delivery time windows
+2. A summary table appears showing animals, volumes, and delivery windows.

    ![Schedule Details Table](rrr_schedule_details_table.png)

 ### Running the Schedule

-1. **Review the schedule** in the table
+1. Review the loaded schedule.

    ![Schedule Review](rrr_review_schedule.png)

-2. **Click the "Run" button**
+2. Click **Run Program**.
+Hardware is initialized lazily on a worker thread, so the UI remains responsive.

    ![Run Button](rrr_run_button.png)

-3. **The system will**:
+3. The **Execution Monitor** tab appears next to the Terminal and shows one card per cage with live progress.
+The system:
+   - Validates the time window before each pulse
-   - Activate relay units according to the schedule
+   - Activates relays according to the schedule
-   - Deliver water at specified times or intervals
+   - Streams flow-sensor data (solenoid mode) or pulse counts (peristaltic mode)
-   - Track completion status
+   - Auto-hides the monitor after completion

    ![Running Schedule Status](rrr_running_status.png)